 Do you want to automate more and spend less?
-If you are like us or any of our customers then of course you do.
-Increasing your level of test automation can help to increase test coverage, release software faster, reduce risk and the beauty of automation is the more you need to use it the better your return on investment.
+If you are like us, or any of our customers, then of course you do.
+Increasing your level of test automation can help to increase test coverage, release software faster, and reduce risk.
+The beauty of automation is the more you need to use it, the better your return on investment.

 Business Process Documentation is your operational blueprint

 A lack of high-quality business process documentation on IT projects is one of the major issues.
 One of the minimum requirements for building an effective test automation solution is knowing what to test.
 So why is it unusual to have high-quality documentation?
-Agile says you need it less and less but how do you align business requirements and IT or how do you transfer process knowledge when people leave or are on holiday?
-Documenting processes manually and taking screenshots is time-consuming and let’s face it just plain sucks but Process documentation is vital to any operation.
+Agile says you need it less and less.
+But how do you align business requirements and IT, or how do you transfer process knowledge when people leave or are on holiday?
+Documenting processes manually and taking screenshots is time-consuming and, let’s face it, just plain sucks.
+Still, Process documentation is vital to any operation.

-Not only is it a high effort to manually document your business processes but before long your processes change so your documentation is outdated and the whole circus has to start again!
+Not only is it a high effort to manually document your business processes.
+Before long your processes change: your documentation becomes outdated and the whole circus has to start again!

-We decided to take action so we gathered some of the brightest quality assurance engineers, business analysts, developers and project managers for several coffee-fueled brainstorming sessions with the mission to solve this problem.
+We decided to take action.
+We gathered some of the brightest quality assurance engineers, business analysts, developers, and project managers for several coffee-fueled brainstorming sessions with the mission to solve this problem.

 It took months of research, lots of coffee, plenty of pizza and finally Qualibrate was born.
-A name that represented our mission Calibrate + Quality and Qualibrate sounded better than Cality :).
+A name that represents our mission Calibrate + Quality.
+And Qualibrate sounded better than Cality :).

-After two years of being released in the wild, we are happy to report that many companies, like Heineken, are already using Qualibrate to save 90% of resources in their quality assurance activities.
+After four years of being released in the wild, we are happy to report that many companies, like Heineken, are already using Qualibrate to save 90% of resources in their quality assurance activities.